onnx/onnx/docs/OnnxReleases.md

 * Create a news by updating `js/news.json` to announce ONNX release under [onnx/onnx.github.io](https://github.com/onnx/onnx.github.io) repo.
 For instance: https://github.com/onnx/onnx.github.io/pull/83.

 **Update conda-forge package with the new ONNX version**
 * Conda builds of ONNX are done via conda-forge, which runs infrastructure for building packages and uploading them to conda-forge.
-You need to submit a PR to https://github.com/conda-forge/onnx-feedstock (see https://github.com/conda-forge/onnx-feedstock/pull/1/files for an example PR.)
-You will need to have uploaded to PyPI already, and update the version number and tarball hash of the PyPI uploaded tarball.
+If it does not happen automatically, you need to submit a PR to https://github.com/conda-forge/onnx-feedstock (see https://github.com/conda-forge/onnx-feedstock/pull/1/files or https://github.com/conda-forge/onnx-feedstock/pull/50/files for example PRs) You will need to have uploaded to PyPI already, and update the version number and tarball hash of the PyPI uploaded tarball.

 **Merge into main branch**
 * After everything above is done, merge the release branch into the main branch to make it consistent.